+Pressure cook vegetables that have been chopped into small pieces for about 3 minutes.
 Steaming and crock pots usually require 30-40 minutes for cooking most vegetables.
-Pressure-cooking usually requires 2.5 to 3 minutes.

 Beans or legumes.
 Don’t eat a lot of these.
-They need to be cooked until they are soft and they may have a sparkle to them.
+They need to be cooked until they are soft.
 Cooked too long, they fall apart completely.
 This is not ideal.

 Eggs.
 These should be cooked, but the yolk should be runny.
-This occurs with poaching eggs for 1-2 minutes or soft-boiling for 2-3 minutes.
+This occurs with poaching eggs for 1-2 minutes or soft-boiling for about 3 minutes.
 Other methods of cooking eggs such as scrambled, omelets and frying are not as good because the yolks become hard and less digestible.

 Sea salt is a very important product to supply minerals.
 It does not matter that they are “inorganic”.
 Never use table salt, which is a refined, mineral-deficient junk food.

-4. It is fine to cook once a day.
-You need not cook for every meal.
+3. For the fastest development, cook as often as possible.
+However, it is okay if you are busy to cook once a day.
 Most food can sit out in the kitchen during the day, without refrigeration, as long as you eat it that day.